Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Results

 We consider forced homogeneous isotropic turbulence in a periodic box $\Omega = [0, 2 \pi]^3$.
 A pseudo-spectral discretization is used for both DNS and LES (\ref{sec:pseudo-spectral}), and details of the simulation setup and data generation are given in \ref{sec:datagen}.
+The data-driven closures are trained on this forced flow across a grid of viscosities $\nu$ and filter ratios $\Delta / h$ (\cref{tab:dns}).
+We evaluate them first at a fixed network size and a representative in-distribution operating point (\cref{sec:results-forced}), then study how their accuracy depends on network capacity (\cref{sec:results-capacity}), then test their generalization across Reynolds number with the filter-scale Reynolds number supplied as an input (\cref{sec:results-reynolds}), then apply them unchanged to a decaying Taylor--Green vortex (\cref{sec:results-tgv}), and close by interpreting the shared error floor these experiments expose (\cref{sec:discussion}).